-Immunotherapy is a type of cancer treatment that relies on the body's infection-fighting system (immune system).
-It uses substances made by the body or in a lab to help the immune system work harder or in a more targeted way to fight cancer.
+Immunotherapy is a type of cancer treatment that relies on your body's infection-fighting system (immune system).
+It uses substances made by the body or in a lab to help your immune system work harder or in a more targeted way to fight cancer.
 This helps your body get rid of cancer cells.

 Immunotherapy works by: